 Throws keywords if a method or function returns or throws anything.

-Place the caret before the declaration of a method or function that you want to document and do the following:
+Place the caret before the declaration of a function/method that you want to document.

-For Objective-C: depending on the comment style you want to use, type
+Depending on the comment syntax that you want to use, type

-If you want documentation to be shown in a tool window, press ⌃ Q twice.
-Press ⌃Q twice to switch between the popup and tool window modes.
+If you want the documentation to be shown in a tool window, press ⌃ Q twice.

 While renaming a function or its parameters, the documentation comments need to be updated accordingly.
-In case of the Rename refactoring ⇧ F6, AppCode updates documentation comments along with other references.
+After renaming (⇧ F6) parameters of a method or function, AppCode will also update all the references in documentation comments: